 By the time your limited partners discover you've made terrible investments, you'll have earned a lot of money and moved on to a new VC or started a new fund within the firm.

 - Vice Presidents $ 200K – $ 250K + $ 0-1MM bonus

 - Principal/Junior MD $ 500K – $ 700K + $ 1-2 MM bonus

 - Managing Directors/Partners $ 1MM + $ 3-10MM bonus

-Partner, Big Law – The starting salary for first-year associates is around $190,000.
+Big law partners regularly earn over $1 million a year.
+The starting salary for big law first-year associates is around $190,000.
 By their 8th year (34-35 years old), their salaries will have risen to around $330,000.
 The funny thing about big law is that everybody up to the 8th year all get paid pretty much the same across all firms.

 Bonuses are nothing to write home about, often ranging between 0% – 20% of salary.
-Therefore, in order to make the big bucks in law, you need to become a partner where you're bringing in business and earning a percentage of profits.
+Therefore, in order to make over one million dollars in law, you need to become a partner where you're bringing in business and earning a percentage of profits.

 First-year out of undergrad:

 - Performance Bonus: up to ~$65k

 - Bonus: $100-140k